Bucky Bingo Review

 Bucky Bingo Welcome Bonus

 New players visiting Bucky Bingo are welcomed with a 100% welcome bonus offer.
-Deposit and spend £10 for a £10 bingo bonus and 50 spins on Rainbow Riches (terms apply).
-Interestingly this offer is the same one that they offered on Virtue Fusion.
-Further reload bonuses are available on second and third deposits.
-There's a £10 games bonus on second deposit and 20 Rainbow Riches spins on third.
+Deposit and spend £10 for a £10 bingo bonus and a week of free bingo.
+Interestingly this offer is similar to the one that they offered on Virtue Fusion.
+Reload bonuses used to be offered by Bucky but these seem to have been dropped.
 Back in the early days Bucky did offer all new registrations a free gift (mousemat, fridge magnet etc) which was a nice touch.

 If you played Bucky on the Virtue Fusion platform then you'll need to register as a new player again.
 This is good news because you can enjoy 3 days of no deposit bingo in The Daily Doozey room.
 From what we can tell this has now been fixed so there's now regular games throughout the day.
 Note that The Daily Doozey games are for bonus prizes so wagering terms and conditions will apply.
 Also all games are 75 ball so you don't get a flavour of Bucky's 90 ball games until you deposit.